Qsymia is a weight loss drug that allows patients to lose weight and manage their obesity as a chronic condition.

 NOTE: These prices are only estimates and do not represent any type of guarantee or coupon.
 Updated March 2019 .

 Thankfully, VIVUS, Inc. offers a generous manufacturer’s discount.
-The Qsymia Advantage program (linked below) entitles you to 2 weeks FREE of the starter dose (3.75mg/23mg), plus caps the monthly cost of Qsymia at $98 for any dose and provides an at-home delivery service.
+The Qsymia Advantage program entitles you to two weeks free of the starter dose (3.75mg/23mg), caps the monthly cost of Qsymia at $98 for any dose and provides an at-home delivery service.

 This medication is manufactured by VIVUS, Inc. – a California-based pharmaceutical company.
 They currently produce medications related to obesity, sleep and sexual health .